Facts

 UW–Madison Points of Pride (PDF)

-The Data Digest, published annually by Academic Planning and Institutional Research, is a quantitative overview of trends in the students, faculty and budget of the university.
+The Data Digest, published annually by Data, Academic Planning and Institutional Research, is a quantitative overview of trends in the students, faculty and budget of the university.

 Enrollment Reports, published by the Office of the Registrar, provide detailed data about student enrollment and degrees conferred.